 - Bake for 45 - 55 minutes until golden brown on top.

 - Remove from the oven and let the buttermilk banana bread cool in the loaf pan before carefully removing it from the pan and letting it cool completely on a cooling rack.

 - Cut your cake into 10 pieces and enjoy cold or a little warm.

-The buttermilk banana bread is delicious eaten on its own as its texture is melting in the mouth but you can add a topping for more deliciousness:
+The buttermilk banana bread is delicious eaten on its own as its tender texture in the mouth but you can add a topping for more deliciousness: